 The rush to claim this lucrative incentive is extending permit backlogs and packing installation schedules all the way into the fall and winter months.
 In short, if you want the best chance of claiming the full 26% solar tax credit on your 2020 taxes, don't wait.

 This is the only year to claim the full 26% tax credit as it continues its decline towards 0%.
 In 2021, the incentive drops to 22%.
 On January 1, 2022, it ends permanently for homeowners.
-So, if you’re looking for the quickest payback for your solar investment, 2020 is your year.
-With permit backlogs running into 6 weeks in some cities, and installation schedules filling up fast, delaying is unwise.
+So, if you’re looking for the quickest payback for your solar investment, this year is your year.
+With permit backlogs running into 6 weeks in some cities and installation schedules filling up fast, delaying is unwise.
 To help put all this into perspective, we've put together three reasons to start your solar journey today.

 1. 26% Federal Investment Tax Credit

 As mentioned above, the current 26% rate is in place through the end of 2020, so this is the last year to reap the maximum return from this lucrative incentive program.
 In 2021, the ITC reduces to 22% before ending completely for residential customers in 2022.
 The commercial ITC will remain at 10%.